RUNNs: Ritz-Uzawa Neural Networks for Solving Variational Problems: Mathematical framework

-In practice, mainly due to the imprecision of minimization algorithms such as those used for training neural networks, the exact minimizations described in Approaches 1, 2 and 3 cannot be solved perfectly.
+In practice, mainly due to the imprecision of minimization algorithms, the ideal minimizations described in Approaches 1, 2 and 3 cannot be solved exactly.
 Optimization algorithms introduce approximation errors, meaning we only recover inexact versions of the minimizing sequences.
-Therefore, we introduce $r^k_\varepsilon$, $\delta^k_\varepsilon$, and $u^k_\varepsilon$ to represent the neural networks approximations at each step, where $\varepsilon>0$ is a tolerance parameter controlling the relative errors of the optimization.
+Therefore, we introduce $r^k_\varepsilon$, $\delta^k_\varepsilon$, and $u^k_\varepsilon$ to represent the quasi-minimizers at each step, where $\varepsilon>0$ is a tolerance parameter controlling the relative errors of the optimization \cite{brevis2022neural}.

-\paragraph{Inexact Approach 1.} For the summation scheme, the inexact method is defined as follows:
+\paragraph{Inexact Approach 1.} For the summation scheme, the inexact method is defined as follows: given $u^0\in\mathbb U$,